 Given the lack of mapping effort in the area there is little detailed knowledge of benthic structures that exist within the designated area or their present condition.
-Given the evidence of increasing fishing activity in recent years (see Naturalness criterion), it is likely that any species affected will take time to recover from past impacts.
-However, it is impossible to evaluate this criterion without more information about the site.
+Given the evidence of a small amount of fishing activity at the site (see Naturalness criterion), it is likely that any species that have been affected will take time to recover from past impacts.
+However, without habitat mapping and a better understanding of it's ecology it is impossible to evaluate the site's potential for restoration.